sandboxnu/good-dog-licensing/.github/pull_request_template.md

 <!--- What does this PR do? -->

-YOU MUST FILL THIS OUT BEFORE SUBMITTING YOUR PR
+YOU MUST FILL THIS OUT BEFORE SUBMITTING YOUR PR.

+Use PR Draft Mode if your PR is not ready for review yet.

 ## GitHub Issue